Weighted averages of $p$-adic hypergeometric functions and traces of Frobenius of elliptic curves: Introduction and Statement of results

-Using these notation, we state our first result expressing the weighted average of the $p$-adic hypergeometric function ${_2G_2}(r,1)_p$ as $r$ varying in terms of the trace of Frobenius of the DIK curve.
+and for $0\leq s\leq p-2,$ let Using these notation, we state our first result expressing the weighted average of the $p$-adic hypergeometric function ${_2G_2}(r,1)_p$ as $r$ varying in terms of the trace of Frobenius of the DIK curve.

 \begin{theorem} For a prime $p>3$ and $\lambda\neq0,\frac{9}{4}$ we have